Securing the Unseen: A Deep Dive into Attestation Frameworks for Non-Human Identities

 The role of attestation in achieving zero-trust for NHIs: Attestation is essential for achieving zero-trust security for NHIs.
 It provides the continuous verification needed to ensure that only trusted NHIs can access sensitive resources.

 As the Trusted Computing Group explains, attestation helps determine if a device is authentic and running trusted software.
-This framework offers a foundation for building secure systems.
+This framework offers a foundation for building secure systems by providing a standardized way to measure and verify the integrity of hardware and software.

-Now that we understand the attestation landscape, let's dive into specific frameworks and their components.
+Now that we understand the attestation landscape, let's dive into the key components and processes that make it work.

 Deconstructing Attestation Frameworks: Key Components and Processes